Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 5. A full and complete description of the assets (movable and immovable) and liabilities of the company giving the value of such assets and liabilities (Applicable only for newly incorporated companies).

-6. Audited Accounts/Financial statements of the last three years of the company (Not applicable for newly incorporated companies).
+6. Audited Accounts/Financial statements of the company for the last three years (Not applicable for newly incorporated companies).

 7. Receipts in respect of latest Income Tax payments made by at least two directors of the company.